THE 2021 AGENDA IS AN EXCITING PROJECT THAT INVITES YOU TO TELL US WHAT SOCIETAL ISSUES ARE IMPORTANT TO YOU.

-The videos, blogs and social media posts gathered from The 2021 Agenda campaign will be used to compile a report which we will launch in January 2021.
+The videos, blogs and social media posts gathered from The 2021 Agenda campaign will be used to compile a report which we will launch 2021.
 It will be TEDI-London’s manifesto – outlining the challenges and opportunities for future engineers.

 According to a new report from Alzheimers Disease International, dementia is 30 years behind physical disabilities movement.
 In this TEDI-London panel debate, we explore how we can apply global design engineering in public spaces as a solution and support system for people with dementia.

 Chaired by Dr Sarah Campbell, who led and developed the TEDI-London 2020 summer school, the panel comprised:

 – Dennis Frost – Connections for Life with Dementia Team, University of Wollongong